 - People made an average 39 mistakes per 100 words in social media posts.
 Emails follow with 13 mistakes per 100 words and blog posts are the lowest with 6.5 mistakes per 100 words.

 - People are three times as likely to make mistakes in social media posts than we are in any other type of online writing.
-I’m guessing some of this has to do with the limitations of Twitter (no edits) and conversational nature of social media.
+I’m guessing some of this has to do with the limitations of Twitter (no edits) and the conversational nature of social media.

 - Early birds writing between 4:00 am and 8:00 am made 18.2% fewer mistakes than night owls writing between 10:00 pm and 2:00 am.
 (Uh-oh)